guillelezama/website2/content/project/example6/index.md

 ## Features

-- **Election Results by Precinct:** Enter your ID to view the election results for your precinct in the latest elections.
+- **Election Results by Precinct** Enter your ID to view the election results for your precinct in the latest elections.
-- **Trend Analysis:** I have also analyzed changes in election outcomes by precinct between the most recent two elections (2014 and 2019).
+- **Trend Analysis** I have also analyzed changes in election outcomes by precinct between the most recent two elections (2014 and 2019).
 The precincts highlighted are specifically from Las Piedras, indicating a focused analysis on this area.

 ![Election Data Analysis](picture-link-here)
-*Note: The precincts highlighted are from the city of Las Piedras (my hometown).*
+*Note.
+The precincts highlighted are from the city of Las Piedras (my hometown).*

 ## Access the Application

-To use the application and explore the election data, please visit the following link:
+To use the application and explore the election data, please visit the following link.

 [Heroku App - Electoral Data Analysis for Uruguay](https://guarded-basin-84393-47f3b0873270.herokuapp.com/)

 ## Source Code

 The source code for this project is available on GitHub.
-Feel free to explore the codebase, contribute, or use it as a reference for similar projects:
+Feel free to explore the codebase, contribute, or use it as a reference for similar projects.

 [GitHub Repository - elecciones_UY](https://github.com/guillelezama/elecciones_UY)